Treatment for vertigo

 Vertigo can be caused by low blood pressure.
-When the flow of blood to the brain decreases, you may feel an unusual sensation which is the main symptom of vertigo.
+When blood flow to the brain decreases, you may feel an unusual sensation, which is the main symptom of vertigo.

 Migraine is another major cause of vertigo.
-Migraine causes serious headaches which gives birth to vertigo.
+Migraine causes severe headaches, which give birth to vertigo.

-This causes the most serious type of vertigo and if left untreated it may lead to hearing loss.
-Inflammation within the ears causes imbalance thus giving birth to vertigo.
+This causes the most severe type of vertigo, which may lead to hearing loss if left untreated.
+Inflammation within the ears causes imbalance, thus giving birth to vertigo.

 Neck Injury and head injury

 Neck injury and head injury may also cause vertigo.
 But it gets cured with time as the injury heals.

 Recognizing vertigo symptoms can help those suffering from the condition assess the situation and determine if medical attention is needed.
 Vertigo is most commonly characterized by a sensation of movement either of the sufferer (subjective vertigo) or the environment (objective vertigo).

 Listed below are the symptoms of vertigo:

 - Ringing in the ears or hearing loss

 Natural treatment is also one of the treatments for vertigo that has been proven effective with no side effects.
 Natural Treatments for vertigo, like homeopathy, home remedies, and herbal remedies, have all been proven to bring relief.
 Listed below are natural Treatment for vertigo